Zewo/Zewo/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build Luminescence.
+> CocoaPods 0.39.0+ is required to build Epoch.

 To integrate Epoch into your Xcode project using CocoaPods, specify it in your `Podfile`: